TeahouseFinance/TeaVaultV3Pair/docs/Contract.md

     5. `address _token1`: Uniswap `pool` token1 address.
     6. `uint24 _feeTier`: Uniswap `pool` fee tier in bps.
     7. `uint8 _decimalOffset`: decimals used for increasing tokenized precision.
+    8. `_feeCap`: upper limit of fees in _feeConfig.
+    9. `_feeConfig`: initial fee configuration.
-    8. `address _owner`: new owner address.
+    10. `address _owner`: new owner address.
+It is advised to use a multisig account for better security.
 -   Returns: None
 -   Notes:
     1. Initialize after contract deployment.
+    2. It's advised that after initializing a vault, make a deposit as soon as possible to prevent a 'donation' attack, where an attack may inflate the share price by a significant amount and make future deposits more difficult.
 -   Actions:
     1. Set contract variables.
     2. Transfer ownership from deployer to `_owner`.

 #### \_authorizeUpgrade